Ottoman Imperial Harem: Background

-The harem as a social and political institution
+As a social and political institution

 As the sultan became increasingly sedentary in the palace, his family members, previously dispersed between provincial capitals, were eventually relieved of their public duties and gathered in the imperial capital.
 The official move of members of the Ottoman dynasty to the harem at Topkapi Palace in the sixteenth century gradually transformed the imperial harem into a well-organized, hierarchical, and institutionalized social and political structure, with rigid protocols and training.
 At the end of the sixteenth century, except for the sultan himself, no member of the royal family, male or female, left the capital.
 Both children and mothers were permanent occupants of the inner world of the palace.
 The harem was the ultimate symbol of the sultan's power.
 His ownership of women, mostly slaves, was a sign of wealth, power, and sexual prowess.
 The emphasis on seclusion of the harem and dynastic life away from the public gaze also communicated his power, as only those closest to him had the privilege to interact with him privately.
 The only person in the harem with "ritual and retinue appropriate to her status," was the valide sultan.
-The institution was introduced in the Turkish society with adoption of Islam, under the influence of the Arab caliphate, which the Ottomans emulated.
+The institution was introduced into Turkish society with adoption of Islam, under the influence of the Arab caliphate, which the Ottomans emulated.
 To ensure the obedience of the women, many were bought and kept in slavery.
 However, not all members of the harem were slaves.
 The main wives, especially those taken into marriage to consolidate personal and dynastic alliances, were free women.
 This was the exception, not the rule.